gcallah/BookReviews/fuller.md

 An unfortunate aspect of these essays is that many of them are intended as introductions to the thought of Oakeshott, and thus there is a high degree of repetitiveness in them.
-For instance, the story of the Chinese wheelwright skeptical of book learning is told no fewer than three times.
-To repeat the story in essays published years apart in different outlets is understandable, but a little judicious editing might have relieved some of the repetition once these essays were collected together.
+For instance, the story of the Chinese wheelwright skeptical of book learning is told no fewer than three times, as is the notable MO quote on politics being the "pursuit of intimations."
+To repeat such items in essays published years apart in different outlets is understandable, but a little judicious editing might have relieved some of the repetition once these essays were collected together.

-Despite this flaw, This collection of essays is an Excellent introduction to Oakeshott start for the newcomer.
+Despite this flaw, this collection of essays is an excellent introduction to Oakeshott for the newcomer.
 Those more familiar with MO should still find a pact with insights into the thinker that will make reading the volume worthwhile.